pschatzmann/ESP32-A2DP/README.md

 In order to support a unique output API which is version independent, it is recommended to install and use the [AudioTools](https://github.com/pschatzmann/arduino-audio-tools) library.
 So the documentation and all the examples have been updated to use this new approach.

-However you can also output to any other class which inherits from Arduino Print: e.g. the [Arduino ESP32 I2SClass](https://github.com/pschatzmann/ESP32-A2DP?tab=readme-ov-file#output-using-the-esp32-i2s-api).
+However you can also output to any other class which inherits from Arduino Print: e.g. the [Arduino ESP32 I2SClass](https://github.com/pschatzmann/ESP32-A2DP?tab=readme-ov-file#output-using-the-esp32-i2s-api) or you can use the [data callback](https://github.com/pschatzmann/ESP32-A2DP?tab=readme-ov-file#accessing-the-sink-data-stream-with-callbacks) described below.

 ## A2DP Sink (Music Receiver)